We wanted to use a description list more and more frequently for our current projects. We noticed two things:

 Description List Block lets you work more productively

-In the editing view it is basically still possible to insert HTML code and to change the HTML of blocks, but this is only possible by switching the block view, which doesn’t lead to faster work.
+In the editing view, it is still possible to insert HTML code and to change the HTML of blocks, but this is only possible by switching the block view, which doesn’t lead to faster work.
 The edit view since Gutenberg shows all added CSS selectors and at the same time can add and change HTML elements with text.

 The Description List Block provides buttons for this in the Block Toolbar or via Shortcuts.

 Description lists are small atoms of an entire website and the total number of design options isn’t the same as that of complex molecules organism groups.
 Two styles should be supported: Default and Grid.
-The latter is a little more space-saving and offers larger lists the necessary overview, whereby a small fallback for mobile support is beneficial for distribution.
+The latter is a little more space-saving and offers larger lists of the necessary overview, whereby a small fallback for mobile support is beneficial for distribution.

 Description List Block reduces your project working time

 To sum up, creating a Description List without block support is not wrong, but it does create some work that can grow in size to the point of not being used.
-Since a description list is the right choice in many places.
+Since a description list is a right choice in many places.